PennyLaneAI/pennylane/doc/development/deprecations.rst

         some_qfunc(params)
         return qml.expval(Hamiltonian)

-* ``ClassicalShadow.entropy()`` no longer needs an ``atol`` keyword as a better method to estimate entropies from approximate density matrix reconstructions (with potentially negative eigenvalues) has been implemented.

-  - Deprecated in v0.34
-  - Will be removed in v0.35

 * ``PauliWord`` and ``PauliSentence`` no longer use ``*`` for matrix and tensor products, but instead use ``@`` to conform with the PennyLane convention.